geochap/faqtiv-agent-toolkit/README.md

 This command will install the necessary dependencies for the interpreter runtime environment.

 ### Managing Modules
-Modules are external javascript or pythn libraries that are required by your function libraries.
+Modules are external javascript or python libraries that are required by your function libraries.

 #### Adding a Module
 To add a new module, use the `add-module` command: